 Keeping a copy of their medical record helps people participate in their health care.
 For example, it helps them better explain a problem to a health care practitioner.

 Confidentiality laws and ethical principles protect the privacy of communication between people and their doctor.
 These laws also protect the contents of the medical record that is maintained by a doctor or hospital.
 One such law is the Health Insurance Portability and Accountability Act Confidentiality and HIPAA Health care practitioners have a duty to take reasonable steps to keep personal medical information confidential consistent with the person's preferences.
 For example, doctor-patient medical... read more (HIPAA).
 HIPAA states that disclosing a person’s medical information normally requires the person’s written consent.
 In the doctor’s waiting room, people are asked to sign a form confirming that they are aware of HIPAA and their privacy rights.
 The form also states how their medical information can be used and shared.
 HIPAA allows medical information to be shared in certain specified cases.
 For example, it can be shared

-Thus, information needed to authorize payment may be shared with managed care organizations and health insurance providers, who may require medical information as a condition of payment for a claim.
+Thus, information needed to authorize payment may be shared with health insurance providers, who may require medical information as a condition of payment for a claim.
 Sharing this information also requires the person’s consent, which is usually obtained before health care is provided.
 A person’s medical information cannot be shared with the person’s employer or marketeers unless the person gives written consent.

 Increasingly, health care practitioners are recording and storing medical records electronically.
 This practice has the potential to enable different practitioners who care for the same person to share information about the person more easily and with fewer errors.